 The Limestone Britts and the Stony Point Gilmores and Sloans

 1907-1965: Limestone Township, Pennsylvania House

-When Anna Frances Britt, 1885-1965 was born on February 17, 1885, in Corsica, Pennsylvania, her father, Franklin, was 31, and her mother, Jeanette (1852-1930), was 32.
-She had three brothers and one sister.
+When Anna Frances Britt, 1885-1965 was born on February 17, 1885, in Corsica, Pennsylvania, her father, rev. Franklin Pierce Britt, was 31, and her mother, Jeanette Ralston Britt (1852-1930), was 32.
+Anna had three brothers and one sister.
 She died in 1965 in Limestone, Pennsylvania, at the age of 80.
 Her brother Robert Ralston Britt was born when she was two, in 1887, and her other brother, Jean McBride, was born in 1888.
 The other two children died in childhood.

 Anna Frances Britt at Stony Point (Haverstraw) New York

 "In 1885, the property was owned by the family of a Presbyterian Pastor – Rev. John Gilmor.
 His daughters lived in the house their entire lives.
 In 1949, they willed the property to the National Mission Agency of the Presbyterian Church."
 The Gilmor Sloane House: History"